T

 Destination-specific money tips

-• Avoid using ATMs from Euronet or similar independent providers, as they often have high fees and poor exchange rates.
-Stick to bank-affiliated ATMs.
+• Avoid using ATMs from Euronet or similar independent providers, as they often charge high fees and offer poor exchange rates.

 Plan the rest of your Helsinki trip